finnthormeier/naval-quotes/README.md

 2. Go to Google Chrome and type chrome://extensions in the URL bar
 3. Turn on the Developer Mode from the top right corner.
 4. Click on "Load unpacked" and select the folder.
 5. Done.
-Now every time you open a new tab, you will be enlightned with a Naval's quote.
+Now every time you open a new tab, you will get a Reminder to Yourself.

 If I get enough support, I'll publish it on the Chrome Web Store. :)